symfony-si/symfony-docs-sl/cookbook/form/form_collections.rst

 .. note::

-    It is better to separate your javascript in real JavaScript files than to write it inside the HTML as is done here.
+    It is better to separate your JavaScript in real JavaScript files than to write it inside the HTML as is done here.

 Now, each time a user clicks the ``Add a tag`` link, a new sub form will